feathr-ai/feathr/docs/quickstart.md

 os.environ['AZURE_CLIENT_SECRET'] = ''
 ```

-## Step 6: Create features with the Python APIs
+## Step 6: Create features with Python APIs

 In Feathr, a feature is viewed as a function, mapping from entity id or key, and timestamp to a feature value.
-There are more explanations in the sample notebook
+There are more explanations in the sample notebook.

 ## Step 7: Register feature definitions to the central registry